Here we are, we made it to (almost) 8 months in New Zealand!

 My Birthday and Christmas in Russel with the Family

-My birthday falls on Christmas Eve, so it is a double celebration.
+My birthday falls on Christmas Eve, as a result, it is a double celebration.
 We spent the Christmas holidays with Dom’s family in Russel a seaside town in Northland, the warmest part of New Zealand.
 I had a great birthday celebration.
 All I wanted was a Pavlova (the traditional New Zealand pudding) and Prosecco (the Italian dry sparkly bubbly).
-What a perfect combination, Italy meets New Zealand!
+It seems like a perfect combination, Italy meets New Zealand!
 That is exactly what I got; a huge Pavlova (homemade with love by Annie, my Mother-in-Law) that I almost ate all by myself and litres of Prosecco.
 I was as happy as a pig in mud!

 The weather was on our side too.
 We had sunshine for the whole holiday.